Misleading or Deceptive Conduct

 Common law misrepresentation overlaps with the statutory misleading conduct provisions and in practice is only relevant where the CCA does not apply; that is, in non-commercial contexts.
 An actionable pre-contractual misrepresentation occurs where a party makes a 'false representation' (orally, in writing or by conduct), the representation is one of fact (rather than a statement of opinion of law or a prediction about the future), it must be made to the other contracting party and it must induce the contract.
 Where established the key remedy is rescission (generally damages are not available unless the misrepresentation constitutes a tort - that is, it is also fraudulent or negligent - in which case tortious (but not contractual) damages may be available).
 Even where misrepresentation is established there are some limits on rescission - most significantly, if restitution is not possible the right to rescind will be lost.

 Mistake is a complex area of contract law.
 As a general rule, being mistaken about some aspect of a contract will not provide a party with a right to escape contractual obligations - even if that mistake is fundamental.
-There are three forms of mistake that may provide contractual remedies in limited circumstances; common mistake, mutual mistake, unilateral mistake and non est factum.
+There are four forms of mistake that may provide contractual remedies in limited circumstances; common mistake, mutual mistake, unilateral mistake and non est factum.

 - A common mistake occurs when both parties are mistaken about the same thing (eg, the authenticity of a piece of art); it is very rare for a common mistake to give rise to remedies at common law, although in equity remedies of rescission or rectification will sometimes be available.